ByronHsu/Never-Blink/README.md

 ## 4. 🚧 Problem

-1. Becausee the detector is too slow and weak, we can not afford too many clients so that we do not deploy it to a public server now.
+1. Becausee the detector is too slow and weak, we can not endure too many clients.
+Therefore, we do not deploy it to a public server now.
 We plan to train a robust and fast model in the future.
 2. When restarting, the old media connection listener will be called again.
 So we remove restart temporarily.

 ## 5. 📖 Reference